 Kurt joined Watsi on March 7th, 2014.
-Four years ago, Kurt became the 64th member to automatically support a new Watsi patient every month.
-Since then, 3,203 more people have become monthly donors!
-Kurt's most recent donation traveled 9,000 miles to support Matchipisa, a man from Malawi, to fund prostate surgery.
+Six years ago, Kurt became the 64th member to automatically support a new Watsi patient every month.
+Since then, 5,764 more people have become monthly donors!
+Kurt's most recent donation traveled 8,500 miles to support Byron, a baby from Kenya, to fund orchidopexy treatment.

 Kurt has funded healthcare for 74 patients in 11 countries.

 Byron is a 10-month-old baby from Kenya.
 Byron’s mother is a part-time a teacher with a monthly income of $150.
 His father left them long before Byron was born.
 Byron was diagnosed with cryptorchidism, a condition in which one or both of the testicles remains undescended.
 If left untreated, Byron has an increased risk of developing hernias, testicular cancer, and fertility problems in the future.
 Byron will be receiving assistance from our medical partner, African Mission Healthcare Foundation (AMHF).
 Fortunately, he is scheduled to undergo corrective surgery on March 9th.
 AMHF is requesting $542 to cover the total cost of his procedure and care.
 “Please help my son get treated,” says Byron’s mother.